data-umbrella/data-umbrella.github.io/_posts/2025-07-11-esther-zenodo.md

 might be deleted or access might be changed.
 So we will link to your Zenodo slides in the

 video description.

+### [1:12:48](https://www.youtube.com/watch?v=eChOfh8t04k&t=4368s) Q: Where can we find the images/illustrations used in your presentation?

+Reshama:
-I do have one question, which is, I love the illustrations that you

-showed in your presentation from the touring way.
-And can you show us where people can find them on
+I do have one question, which is, I love the illustrations that you showed in your presentation from the touring way.
+And can you show us where people can find them on Zenodo?

-Zenodo?
 I notice you link to a DOI on Zenodo, so I assume that's where they are.

+Esther:
 Yes, indeed.
-And that's why I skipped my thank you slide because I actually wanted to thank the

-touring way community for all of these images, indeed, in my slides, which you can also reuse

-for any purposes because CC by license, as long as you cite them, which is why I indeed refer

-to them in my slides, saying something along the lines of, let's see, where's an image?
+And that's why I skipped my thank you slide because I actually wanted to thank the Turing Way community for all of these images, indeed, in my slides, which you can also reuse for any purposes because CC by license, as long as you cite them, which is why I indeed refer to them in my slides, saying something along the lines of, let's see, where's an image?
 Should not take me long to find one.
 Yes, the data repository tree.
-So as long as I refer to this

-image, where it's available on Zenodo, let's see if that link clicks.
+So as long as I refer to this image, where it's available on Zenodo, let's see if that link clicks.
 I think they don't allow that for the preview versions of Zenodo outputs.
-But here you can see

-illustrations from the touring way shared on the CC by 4.0 for reuse.
-And here you can find

-all of these images, which are very strange backgrounds for me, and it should probably be

-white instead of black.
+But here you can see illustrations from the Turing Way shared on the CC by 4.0 for reuse.
+And here you can find all of these images, which are very strange backgrounds for me, and it should probably be white instead of black.
 But yeah, here you can now see all of these images on Zenodo.
 And you can now preview them separately here.
-This looks more like what I would be expecting

-with the white background.
+This looks more like what I would be expecting with the white background.
 I think that's probably because my computer is on dark mode or something.

 But yeah, this is how you find them on Zenodo.
-You can also, again, go to previous versions,

-because every time there's a new version released, I think what that looks like is

-also here that you can go to previous versions.
+You can also, again, go to previous versions, because every time there's a new version released, I think what that looks like is also here that you can go to previous versions.
 But that's how you can find them on Zenodo.

-For some of them, it will be easier to go to the touring way.
+For some of them, it will be easier to go to the Turing Way.
 So that's book.thetouringway.org with what's that little stripe called again?
-Sorry,

-I keep confusing that.
+Sorry, I keep confusing that.
 But these little separations in the link.
-But if you Google the touring way,

-it's also the first hit.
-So that's where you can also find, for example, the data repository image

-should be somewhere in research data management.
+But if you Google the touring way, it's also the first hit.
+So that's where you can also find, for example, the data repository image should be somewhere in research data management.
 Data repository, where do we put that?
-Here,

-the one above.
+Here, the one above.
 And there you can then also find them.
-So for some of it, it will be easier to

-directly copy paste it from the actual book instead of browsing to Zenodo, which if I go back,

-did I use that here?
+So for some of it, it will be easier to directly copy paste it from the actual book instead of browsing to Zenodo, which if I go back, did I use that here?
 Yeah.
 So it's not that great to browse through it on Zenodo.

-One of our community members is actually working on it with our shiny app tool to make this a little

-bit more browsable and also search only for keywords, et cetera.
+One of our community members is actually working on it with our shiny app tool to make this a little bit more browsable and also search only for keywords, et cetera.
 But it's not yet there.
 Something very, very much needed.
 Anyway, rambling on too much about the touring way.
-I'm very excited
+I'm very excited about the Turing Way.

-about the touring way.
+### [1:16:16](https://www.youtube.com/watch?v=eChOfh8t04k&t=4576s) Q: How does Zenodo prevent people from uploading spam?

+**Reshama:**
 Thanks, Esther.
-I have another question, which is how does Zenodo, and

-I don't know if you're the right person to ask this too, but how does Zenodo prevent
+I have another question, which is how does Zenodo, and I don't know if you're the right person to ask this too, but how does Zenodo prevent people from uploading spam?

+**Esther:**
-people from uploading spam?
-It doesn't necessarily prevent people from doing that, but it will

-remove things that are not related to scientific output.
-So I've never encountered spam, but

-indeed, basically anyone, as long as you make an account and you fill in the mandatory fields,

-you can put up that spam, but there are some monitoring going on which will have that removed,

-because otherwise, if we go to the main page, otherwise this page would probably be flooded

-with people trying to spam it.
-But there's a mechanism in place, but I'm not 100% sure about

-the details, unfortunately.
+It doesn't necessarily prevent people from doing that, but it will remove things that are not related to scientific output.
+So I've never encountered spam, but indeed, basically anyone, as long as you make an account and you fill in the mandatory fields, you can put up that spam, but there are some monitoring going on which will have that removed, because otherwise, if we go to the main page, otherwise this page would probably be flooded with people trying to spam it.
+But there's a mechanism in place, but I'm not 100% sure about the details, unfortunately.
 Okay.
-And I guess also if people connect their GitHub or their

-fork ID, then that is a verification that it is legitimate content that people want to share.
-So

-that probably helps as well.
+And I guess also if people connect their GitHub or their fork ID, then that is a verification that it is legitimate content that people want to share.
+So that probably helps as well.
 Yeah.
 Exactly.
 Imagine.
 Okay.

+**Reshama:**
-And that is, thank you for being

-patient with all my questions along the way.
+And that is, thank you for being patient with all my questions along the way.
 And that is the end of my questions.
-So thank you so
+So thank you so much.

-much.
 This recording is going to be up soon.
-If you have any questions, please ask on the video

-description.
-There's a comment section, and we will be in touch with Esther to get those questions
+If you have any questions, please ask on the video description.
+There's a comment section, and we will be in touch with Esther to get those questions answered.

-answered.
 Thank you so much, Esther.
 Thank you.